monsterkodi/kakao/kakao.app/kode/ked/notes.md

 #### todo
 ##### todo

-- mode
+- finder
+    - has a search toggle, which searches and appends results from prjct files
+    - results can be loaded into a new 'tab'

-    - salter mode
+- funclist
-        - fix delete and other issues

 - completion
     - fix